-1. Aims
+2. Aims

-CAEA aims to ensure that:
+CAL aims to ensure that:

-- > Appropriate action is taken in a timely manner to safeguard and promote children's welfare - > All staff are aware of their statutory responsibilities with respect to safeguarding - > Staff are properly trained in recognising and reporting safeguarding issues
+- Appropriate action is taken in a timely manner to safeguard and promote children's welfare. - All staff are aware of their statutory responsibilities with respect to safeguarding. - Staff are properly training in recognising and reporting safeguarding issues.

-2. Legislation and statutory guidance
+3. Legislation and Statutory Guidance

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping children safe in education 2023 (publishing.service.gov.uk) and Working together to safeguard children - GOV.UK (www.gov.uk), and the Governance Handbook 2019 (publishing.service.gov.uk).
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.